Skip to main content

 Meditation for People Who Hate Meditating

-By Addiction, Alcohol rehab, Community, Featured, Mental Health, Misc, Therapy, Treatment
+By Addiction, Alcohol Rehab, Community, Featured, Mental Health, Misc, Therapy, Treatment

 Most people are aware of the benefits that mediation brings; reduced stress and anxiety, increased self-awareness, improved memory and sleep, just to name a few.
 Nobody is going to argue that focusing the mind and practicing mindfulness isn’t a good thing.
 The problem is that for many, the path to finding that quiet place seems to be very narrow.
 A lot of people have an idea in their head about what mediation is: sitting quietly, alone, and turning off your thoughts for extended periods of time.
 While this is certainly one method that many use to practice mediation, the reality is that it does not work for everybody.
 The good news is that there are an almost infinite number of ways that someone can practice getting out of their own head and practicing mindfulness.
 Here are just three examples of meditative practices for people who hate meditating.